voxel51/fiftyone/docs/source/integrations/labelbox.rst

     However, you can pass `cleanup=True` to delete all information associated with the run from the backend after the annotations are downloaded.

-The `destination_field` parameter can be used to designate the name of the field into which to load annotations, if it differs from the field defined in the label schema when creating the annotation run.
-If multiple fields are being annotated, `destination_field` expects a dictionary mapping field names defined in the label schema to the corresponding destination field names.
+You can use the optional `destination_field` parameter to override the task's label schema and instead load annotations into different field name(s) of your dataset.
+This can be useful, for example, when editing existing annotations, if you would like to do a before/after comparison of the edits that you import.
+If the annotation run involves multiple fields, `destination_field` should be a dictionary mapping label schema field names to destination field names.

 .. _labelbox-managing-annotation-runs: